-Depending on the Kernel Type you selected for the kernel options, the example IP project is populated with a top-level RTL kernel file that contains either a Verilog example and control registers as described in RTL Type Kernel Project, or an instantiated IP integrator block design as described in Block Design Type Kernel Project.
+The example IP project is populated with a top-level RTL kernel file that contains a Verilog example and control registers as described in RTL Type Kernel Project.
 The top-level Verilog file contains the expected input/output signals and parameters.
-These top-level ports are matched to the kernel specification file (kernel.xml) and can be combined with your RTL code, or /block design, to complete the RTL kernel.
+These top-level ports are matched to the kernel specification file (kernel.xml) and can be combined with your RTL code to complete the RTL kernel.

 The next step in the process customizes the contents of the kernel and then packages those contents into a Xilinx Object (xo) file.